 “Est” in French

 “Est” is the third-person singular form of the verb “être” in the present tense.
-It is used when referring to “il,” “elle,” or “on,” which mean “he,” “she,” and “one/we” respectively.
-This form is used when speaking about someone else or in more general statements.
+We use it referring to “il,” “elle,” or “on,” which mean “he,” “she,” and “one/we” respectively.
+We use this form when speaking about someone else or in more general statements.
 For example:

 Il est professeur. | He is a teacher. |